Categories

 Reviews

-Appearance: clear pale amber with two fat fingers of fluffy ivory head, excellent retention and sticky soapy lacing.
-(4/5) Aroma: grapefruit, resiny pine, tropical fruit, slight vegetal/onion.
-(7/10) Taste: moderate sweet, moderate-high bitter.
-(7/10) Medium body, moderate carbonation, off-dry clean bitter finish.
-(4/5)
+Appearance: slightly hazy medium to deep amber with two fingers of pillowy light beige head, good retention and lacing.
+(4/5) Aroma: complex botanicals, spicy, woody, black tea, clover, caraway seed, ginger, pine resin.
+(7/10) Taste: moderate sweet, medium bitter.
+(7/10) Medium body, moderate carbonation, off-dry bitter and slightly spicy finish.
+(3/5)